Tableau Performance: The Background

-When looking at CPU performance for a Tableau server environment the key is to appropriately manage server CPU utilization spikes.
-Here is a look at maximum CPU utilization per hour by the VM (top) with stacked view showing max CPU utilization by Tableau Process.
-As a benchmark utilization above 80% is dangerous.
+When looking at CPU performance for a Tableau server environment, the key is to manage server CPU utilization spikes appropriately.
+Here is a look at maximum CPU utilization per hour by the VM (top) with a stacked view showing max CPU utilization by Tableau Process.
+As a benchmark, utilization above 80% is dangerous.

 Broken out by individual process here is what this looks like.
 Note here that the axis scales are intentionally not the same so that the smaller processes are visible.

 The views show that VizQL (Purple) is the major consumer with minimal Backgrounder (Blue) processes occasionally spiking for nonessential maintenance workbooks, scheduled to refresh during non-peak times.
 Some management and cleanup were applied here to reduce Backgrounder utilization.

 Also, the view starts with 8 CPU cores and ends with 16 cores, which explains the reduction in % utilization across the view.
 While a good improvement, in our scenario, we started with 16 CPU cores (not shown in the view), so even though more CPU headroom exists, perceived net end-user performance was about the same.
 So this is not the droid we are looking for, and we continue looking.

 This view is showing Disk Queue on C drive only, where Tableau was initially installed.
 Disk Queue is the number of processes that are waiting in queue for access to the disk for read/write operations.
 Any queue above 2 (above the red reference line added to the base workbook) is considered high and not performant.